sunkashing/BiliBili-video-downloader/README.md

 [Bilibili-video-downloader](https://you-get.org/) is a simple Bilibili video and danmaku downloader with GUI.
-Currently only support GUI for Mac OS.
-For Windows user, only terminal python run is available.

 **Note:**
 * Some videos cannot be downloaded due to region's difference.
 Only who lives in mainland, China could download videos such as bangumi and films.